 In this article, you will find helpful tips for reporting your backdoor Roth IRA conversions on your tax return.

-But first, a disclaimer: You will likely not receive a backdoor Roth IRA tax form by the tax filing deadline if you did not complete the transaction in the calendar year of the tax return you are filing (transaction between 1/1/23-12/31/23 for 2023 taxes).
+You will likely not receive a backdoor Roth IRA tax form by the tax filing deadline if you did not complete the transaction in the calendar year of the tax return you are filing (transaction between 1/1/24 and 12/31/24 for 2024 taxes).
 However, you can still report your Roth IRA conversion without the tax forms.

-Roth IRA conversions can be completed for the prior year up until the tax filing deadline — not including extensions (along with other tax items like HSA contributions).
-For example, if you forgot to complete your 2023 Roth IRA conversion, you may still be able to complete the transaction up until April 15, 2024.
+Roth IRA conversions can be funded for the prior year up until the tax filing deadline — not including extensions (along with other tax items like HSA contributions).
+For example, if you forgot to complete your 2024 Roth IRA conversion, you may still be able to complete the transaction up until April 15, 2025.

-Three different tax documents will be produced as a result of the Roth IRA conversion “transaction.”
+Three different tax documents will be produced as a result of the Roth IRA.
 Two of the documents will be associated with the Traditional IRA that you used for the transaction (Forms 5498 and 1099-R), and the other will be associated with the Roth IRA (Form 5498).

 The Traditional IRA 5498 reports the amount contributed to the Traditional IRA.
 It will look something like this: